 - According to a health and wellbeing survey report by CIPD, mental health is the most common focus of well-being activity over the last few years.
 In 2021, more organizations focused on this area (57%, up from 41% in 2020), which is in line with the fact that COVID-19 has prompted a greater focus on mental health.

 Recently, there has been a power shift from employers to workers.
-Workers understand that they deserve more and are willing to change jobs and strive for a better work-life balance.Â
+Workers understand that they deserve more and are willing to change jobs and strive for a better work-life balance.

 Greater health concerns

-More flexibility at workÂ
+More flexibility at work

-- According to research by Harvard Business Review, workers between the age of 30 and 45 years old have the highest rate of resignation, with an average increase of more than 20% between 2020 and 2021; pointing out that they are more particular about work flexibility as compared to younger employees.
-People now prefer greater flexibility in their work schedules and the ability to maintain a better work-life balance.Â
+According to research by Harvard Business Review, people between 30 and 45 years old have the highest rate of resignation, with an average increase of more than 20% between 2020 and 2021.
+Workers now prefer greater flexibility in their work schedules and the ability to maintain a better work-life balance.

 Availability of better opportunities

-With many industries shifting to a flexible or hybrid model of working, people are being afforded more choices of where they choose to work by prospective employers.
-There are now fewer geographical constraints, which means people can apply for jobs from all around the world while being at home.
-Which in turn has opened up the talent market to a global audience.
-With higher job openings, people are willing to shift to a company where they have more benefits, and worker satisfaction is high.
-The overall reluctance in making a change has reduced.
-People are more open to changing jobs to fit their lifestyle.Â
+With many companies shifting to a flexible model of working, people are being afforded more choices of where they choose to work.
+With less geographical constraints, people can apply for jobs from all around the world.
+This has opened up the talent market to a global audience.
+With more job openings, people are willing to shift to a company where they have more benefits, and higher rates of job satisfaction.
+The overall reluctance in making a change has reduced; people are more open to changing jobs to fit their lifestyle.

 How can organizations address these problems and ensure employee retention?

-Focus on employee safety and wellbeingÂ
+Focus on employee safety and wellbeing

 According to a MetLife study on worker benefit trends in 2020, 74% of workers are concerned about at least one aspect of their wellbeing (such as financial wellbeing and psychological safety) as a result of the Covid pandemic and are less willing to compromise it.
-In such a case, they require assurance from their employers with respect to their wellbeing and socio-economic safety.Â
+In such a case, they require assurance from their employers with respect to their wellbeing and socio-economic safety.

-Adapting to the changing work culture
+Adapt to the changing work culture

 With more people working from home in the past 2 years, the culture of remote work and flexibility has been accelerated.
 Organizations too, have to adapt to this change and make structural changes to cope with this new way of working.
 Companies like Deloitte have released a Workplace strategy workbook as an elaborate planner, focusing on the operations, logistics, and finance of the changes that are required to be introduced to cater to the new way of working.
 Want to reduce workforce attrition?
 If you do, then you need to be more flexible in your approach to work culture.

-Introducing employee welfare opportunities
+Employee welfare opportunities

 – Personal development opportunities

-– Opportunities to explore their work and discover what suits best for them through internal migrations and networking opportunitiesÂ
+– Opportunities to explore their work and discover what suits best for them through internal migrations and networking opportunities

 The Great Resignation is a defining reality of the talent market today.
 As a talent leader, it is important to recognize that this is no short-term phenomenon—It represents a permanent attitudinal shift in your workforce owing to factors beyond your control, and far beyond the norm.